-Nonmaskable Interrupt (XIRQ)
+3.4.5 Nonmaskable Interrupt (XIRQ)

-The $\overline{\text{XIRQ}}$ input provides a means of requesting a nonmaskable interrupt after reset initialization.
+The XIRQ input provides a means of requesting a nonmaskable interrupt after reset initialization.
 During reset, the X bit in the condition code register (CCR) is set and any interrupt is masked until MCU software enables it.
-Because the $\overline{\text{XIRQ}}$ input is level sensitive, it can be connected to a multiple-source wired-OR network.
+Because the XIRQ input is level sensitive, it can be connected to a multiple-source wired-OR network.
 This pin is always an input and can always be read.
 There is an active pull-up on this pin while in reset and immediately out of reset.
-The pull-up can be turned off by clearing PUPE in the PUCR register. $\overline{\text{XIRQ}}$ is often used as a power loss detect interrupt.
+The pull-up can be turned off by clearing PUPE in the PUCR register.
+XIRQ is often used as a power loss detect interrupt.

-Whenever XIRQ or IRQ are used with multiple interrupt sources (IRQ must be configured for level-sensitive operation if there is more than one source of IRQ interrupt), each source must drive the interrupt input with an open-drain type of driver to avoid contention between outputs.
+Whenever $\overline{\text{XIRQ}}$ or $\overline{\text{IRQ}}$ are used with multiple interrupt sources ( $\overline{\text{IRQ}}$ must be configured for level-sensitive operation if there is more than one source of $\overline{\text{IRQ}}$ interrupt), each source must drive the interrupt input with an open-drain type of driver to avoid contention between outputs.
 There must also be an interlock mechanism at each interrupt source so that the source holds the interrupt line low until the MCU recognizes and acknowledges the interrupt request.
 If the interrupt line is held low, the MCU will recognize another interrupt as soon as the interrupt mask bit in the MCU is cleared (normally upon return from an interrupt).

-Mode Select (SMODN, MODA, and MODB)
+3.4.6 Mode Select (SMODN, MODA, and MODB)

 The state of these pins during reset determine the MCU operating mode.
-After reset, MODA and MODB can be configured as instruction queue tracking signals IPIPE0 and IPIPE1.
+After reset, MODA and MODB can be configured as instruction queue tracking signals IPIPE0 and IPIPE1 in expanded modes.
 MODA and MODB have active pull-downs during reset.

-The SMODN pin has an active pull-up when configured as input.
+The SMODN pin has an active pull-up when configured as an input.
 This pin can be used as BKGD or TAGHI after reset.

-Single-Wire Background Mode Pin (BKGD)
+3.4.7 Single-Wire Background Mode Pin (BKGD)

 The BKGD pin receives and transmits serial background debugging commands.
 A special self-timing protocol is used.
-The BKGD pin has an active pull-up when configured as input; BKGD has no pull-up control.
+The BKGD pin has an active pull-up when configured as an input; BKGD has no pull-up control.
 Refer to Development Support.

-External Address and Data Buses (ADDR[15:0] and DATA[15:0])
+3.4.8 External Address and Data Buses (ADDR[15:0] and DATA[15:0])

-External bus pins share function with general-purpose I/O ports A and B. In single-chip operating modes, the pins can be used for I/O; in expanded modes, the pins are used for the external buses.
+External bus pins share functions with general-purpose I/O ports A and B. In single-chip operating modes, the pins can be used for I/O; in expanded modes, the pins are used for the external buses.